bagisto/user-guide/src/b2b-marketplace/buying-leads.md

 <ImagePopup src="/images/b2b-marketplace/1-seller-dashbord.png" alt="Seller Dashboard" />

-Go to the **“Buying Leads”** section in the Seller Dashboard.
+Go to the **Buying Leads** section in the Seller Dashboard.
 This section displays all customer RFQs (Request for Quotes).

 ---